Panmoni/bitcoincashsite-www/src/content/post/token-pioneers-cashtokens-tutorial-1.md

 ### Thank You

-Thanks to [toorik](https://twitter.com/toorik), anonymous, William Patrick, S0me\_N0b0dy and na for their support of the [flipstarter](https://archive.li/UznMe) that makes this “Token Pioneers” tutorial series possible.
+A huge **thank you** to [toorik](https://twitter.com/toorik), anonymous, William Patrick, S0me\_N0b0dy and na for their support of the [flipstarter](https://archive.li/UznMe) that makes this “Token Pioneers” tutorial series possible.
 Please visit [BitcoinCashSite.com/about](https://www.bitcoincashsite.com/about) to see the complete list of 55+ community members who have funded my work since 2019.

 Thank you also to [Mathieu Geukens](https://twitter.com/GeukensMathieu) (AKA mr-zwets), [BitcoinCashAutist](https://twitter.com/bchautist) and [OPReturn](https://twitter.com/OPReturnCode) whose guidance in the [CashTokens Developers group](https://t.me/cashtoken_devs) has been extremely valuable.

+However, any errors or omissions are my own.

 ## Your Feedback Matters